drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ## Introduction
 This repo currently hosts gerbers for our new TCD1304 sensor board which is designed specifically for radiometic linear response and reproducibility.
 We will be adding design files, gerbers, firmware, and host pc software in Python in the next week or two.

-Meawnwhiule, the results testing the board are very exciting and we would like to share some of them with you while we are working on updating the repo.
+Meawnwhile, the results testing the board are very exciting and we would like to share some of them with you while we are working on updating the repo.

 To us this board, you will most likely want the new controller, you can [get the gerbers for the controller here](https://github.com/drmcnelson/Instrumentation-Controller-T4.0-Rev3).
 If you want a pre-assembled sensor board or controller, please contact me by direct messaging or email.